Anarchism in Panama: 1903–1914

-Panama seceded from Colombia in 1903, distinguishing its labor history from that of other Central American countries.
+Anarchist activity in Panama was shaped by the Secession of Panama from Colombia in 1903, which was closely tied to US interests in building the canal.

+Communication and organizing among anarchists was facilitated by Spanish-language zines, published locally, but most notably through the Havana-based weekly ¡Tierra!.
 The broader context of labor organization in Latin America, and Panama, included interconnected networks and solidarities across borders, with anarchist and syndicalist organizations such as the Industrial Workers of the World (IWW) contributing to the spread of radical labor activism across the continent.

 Foreign anarchists first drove Anarchist labor activity in Panama during the construction of the Panama Canal Zone.
 During the U.S. construction of the Panama Canal, around 40,000 workers arrived, especially from Central America, Jamaica, and the broader Caribbean.
 These workers bring class consciousness and anarcho-syndicalist ideas to Panama.

 The subsequent movement involved both native Panamanians and foreign-born anarchists.
 These anarchists were part of broader transnational networks that linked labor and political activists across Latin America and the Atlantic world.
 Anarchists built transnational networks that linked the Canal Zone to Cuba and Spain, establishing international ties for organization and support.